CambriaSolutions/ADPQRFI-75001/README.md

 # The Cambria Way
 Cambria builds custom-tailored solutions using ingenuity and a distinctly humanized approach.
 Something we like to call HumanGenuity®.
 What better way for us to demonstrate how we put this into practice than by engaging in a challenge to develop a human-centered prototype while displaying our agile approach!

-# Our Human-Centered Approach
+# Our Agile Human-Centered Approach

 We created a user experience that was intuitive to the needs of actual foster parents and case workers and included user relevant features for every page.
 We started with discovery and conducted usability testing continuously with each iteration.
 We also researched related resources and government reports.
 With this collective knowledge, we developed personas to further define and personalize the prototype's core characteristics.

-# Agile in Action

 Our cross-functional team met face-to-face in conference rooms, spent hours in break out meetings, and collaborated daily in scrums to develop a prototype that exemplifies not only our technical and agile skills but the human-centered design principles.